 Sea Moss Nutritional Value

-Being a legit superfood, sea moss has all the vital vitamins, minerals, essential fatty acids, and micronutrients that are needed to nourish and flourish a human body.
+Being a legit superfood, sea moss has several vital vitamins, minerals, essential fatty acids, and micronutrients needed to nourish and flourish the human body.
 It contains anti-oxidant, anti-viral, and anti-inflammatory qualities too.

 100 gms of sea moss contains: